wp-plugins/video-list-manager/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Video List Manager is the video list plugin for WordPress.
+Add, edit, delete and manage youtube videos, separated by categories and display them by category.

 == Description ==

 Video List Manager is the video list plugin for WordPress.
-Help you to add, edit, delete and manage youtube videos, separated by categories and display them by category.
+It helps you to add, edit, delete and manage youtube videos, separated by categories and display them by category.

 * Features:
 - Add Youtube Video